mimiframework/Mimi.jl/docs/src/internals/composite_components.md

 1. `ParameterDefReference`, and `VariableDefReference`

-    These are used in composite components to store references to `ParameterDef` and `VariableDef` defined in leaf components.
+    These are used in composite components to store references to `ParameterDef` and `VariableDef` instances defined in leaf components.
 (They are conceptually like symbolic links in a file system.)
-    Whereas a `VariableDef` or `ParameterDef` can appear only once in a leaf component, references to these may appear in any number of composite components.
+Whereas a `VariableDef` or `ParameterDef` can appear in a leaf component, references to these may appear in any number of composite components.

     "Importing" a parameter or variable from a sub-component defines a reference to that datum in a leaf component.
 Note that if a composite imports a datum from another composite, a reference to the leaf datum is stored in each case.
 That is, we don't store references to references.

-1. `ComponentDef`
+1. `CompositeComponentDef <: ComponentDef`

+    Instances of `CompositeComponentDef` are defined using `@defcomposite`.
+Their internal `namespace` dictionary can hold instances of `ComponentDef`, `CompositeComponentDef`, `VariableDefReference` and `ParameterDefReference`.
-### Composite components
+    Composite components also record internal parameter connections.

-1. `CompositeComponentDef`

-The `run_timestep()` method of a `MetaComponentInstance` simply calls the `run_timestep()` method of each of its sub-components in dependency order.

-1. `ModelDef`
+1. `ModelDef <: CompositeComponentDef`

+    A `ModelDef` is a top-level composite that also stores external parameters and a list of external parameter connections.

 ### Parameter Connections